sx4n18/Ensemble_model_conversion_md/Ensemble_leanring_ANN_tensorflow_log.md

 In terms of the offset current, I am not sure if it is the issue with new spinnaker package, so I will run this simple implementation on Linux the old package to verify the current behaviour.

+So I have just run the same script on the old package on linux, and it seems that this may be an issue that exists both on the new and old package?

+Will send an email to ask Ed about this and see his experience on this topic.